-Agent matching services are the easiest, fastest way to find good real estate agents because they do all of the work for you and they're free.
-Some, like Clever Real Estate, even offer built-in savings for buyers and sellers.
+- Agent matching services.
+These companies pre-screen local agents after learning more about your specific needs as a home seller or buyer.
+This is the easiest, fastest way to find a good realtor because they do all the work for you (and they’re free).
+Some, like Clever Real Estate, even offer big commission savings for sellers and buyers.

-Referrals from friends and family can be useful, but you'll still need to evaluate them carefully.
-An agent who isn't local or doesn't have the expertise you need is a bad choice, even if they come highly recommended.
+- Personal referrals.
+Family and friends can provide a credible referral source, but you need to vet each agent’s experience and qualifications carefully.
+An agent who isn’t local or doesn’t have the expertise you need is a bad choice, even if they come highly recommended.

 |⏩ Ease and speed: Someone else does all of the screening and sends you potential matches in a few hours or less.|